Georgia State Route 56

-State Route 56 (SR 56) is an inverted question mark-shaped state highway that travels south-to-north, with a western loop around Vidalia.
-It is 140.3 mi and travels through portions of Tattnall, Toombs, Montgomery, Treutlen, Emanuel, Burke, and Richmond counties in the southeastern and east-central parts of the U.S. state of Georgia.
+State Route 56 (SR 56) is a 140.41 mi inverted question mark-shaped state highway that travels south-to-north, with a western loop around Vidalia.
+It travels through portions of Tattnall, Toombs, Montgomery, Treutlen, Emanuel, Burke, and Richmond counties in the southeastern and east-central parts of the U.S. state of Georgia.
 The route connects the Reidsville and Augusta areas, via Swainsboro and Waynesboro.